Inmate Tracking for Jail and Prison Systems

 There are two primary types of housing assignments: permanent housing and temporary (we refer to temporary movements as “Out of Cell”).

 Permanent housing is the inmate’s assigned cell or bunk.
-This is the location in which an inmate will sleep, storing select personal items and standard issue supplies in their cell.
+This is the location in which an inmate will sleep, storing select personal items and standard-issue supplies in their cell.
 They’ll remain in this location unless or until they’re moved to a new cell or bunk.
 Cell assignments can change frequently for a variety of security reasons.

 Temporary housing assignments are locations inmates will be moved or transported to for a certain period of time.
-This can include anything from court and recreation, to programs, such as GED, work release, shower, medical, etc. The inmate will eventually return to their permanent housing assignment after they’ve completed their purpose for being out of cell.
+This can include anything from court and recreation, to programs, such as GED, work release, shower, medical, etc. The inmate will eventually return to their permanent housing assignment after they’ve completed their purpose for being out of the cell.

 Direct and Indirect Supervision

 Direct supervision assigns a correctional officer directly to a housing unit.
 You work there.
 There’s a desk, frequently a computer, and other necessary supplies so you’re self-contained.
 Essentially, you run a mini-jail and the inmates assigned to your unit are your primary concern.
+Direct supervision is used by facilities because it’s been demonstrably proven to reduce inmate violence and provide enhanced safety and security outcomes.

 Small Group Movements